Dimers and Circle patterns: Bipartite graphs and circle patterns

 To use this argument we must extend slightly our notion of convex embedding to include the case when $\G$ has degree $2$ vertices, and when $\G$ has parallel edges, because these necessarily occur at intermediate stages when we build up the graph $\G$ from the $4$-cycle.

-When $\G$ has parallel edges connecting two vertices $w$ and $b$, the dual graph $\G^*$ has one or more degree-$2$ vertices there; we do not assign a location to these vertices since the circles they correspond to are not defined; rather, we simply embed $\G^*$ as if those parallel edges were joined into a single edge.
+When $\G$ has parallel edges connecting two vertices $w$ and $b$, the graph $\G^*$ has one or more degree-$2$ vertices there; we assign a location to these vertices as shown in Figure~\ref{parallel}.
+Note that under the elementary move merging those edges of $\G$, we can simply forget the corresponding circle and circle center of $\G^*$.

-When $\G$ has a degree-$2$ vertex $v$, connected to neighbors $v_1$ and $v_2$, then for the associated canonical $1$-form $\omega$ we necessarily have $\omega_{vv_1}+\omega_{vv_2}=0$.
+When $\G$ has a degree-$2$ vertex $v$, connected to neighbors $v_1$ and $v_2$, then for the associated Coulomb $1$-form $\omega$ we necessarily have $\omega{(v,v_1)}+\omega{(v,v_2)}=0$.
 This implies that under $\phi$ the duals of these edges get mapped to the same edge.
 We call this a ``near-embedding" since faces of degree $2$ in $\G^*$ get collapsed to line segments.
 Note however that for any such graph $\G$, contracting degree-$2$ vertices results in a new graph with the same mapping $\phi$, minus those paired edges.

 Consequently, among the elementary transformations of Figure \ref{elemtransfs}, only the spider move has a nontrivial effect on the embedding.